NganTran-0017/AutoRE/README.md

 - Automated verification with Alloy Analyzer
 - Iterative refinement based on user feedback
 - Memory-based learning to avoid repeated mistakes
-- File-based user interaction for easy collaboration
+- CLI user interaction for easy collaboration
 - Comprehensive tracking of all iterations and changes

 ## Installation